atlemagnussen/backslash-site/articles/nmcli-how-to.md

 Are you looking for a command line way of doing another typical graphical task?
 Well, here it is.
 [Network Manager](https://wiki.gnome.org/Projects/NetworkManager) is very well known in Linux as **the** GUI tool for wireless network management.
 Originally developed by Redhat.
 But, it also have a cli sibling that I like even better.
 Just because of the simple fact that when I have set it all up, I just need to search in my bash history or remember `nmcli connection up xxx`, with help of autocomplete, to reconnect.
 Since network manager also supports dbus, it also works with my home made [dwm status bar](https://github.com/atlemagnussen/dbus-bar) :)

 Anyhow, if you want the full documentation go to the official gnome page [here](https://developer.gnome.org/NetworkManager/stable/nmcli.html).
-I will write brieflly on some of my favorite useful commands.
+I will write briefly on some of my favorite useful commands.
 And hey, network manager works for wired connections as well.
 ## Wireless

 ### Check if wifi is enabled